Estimated reading time: 5 minutes

-An independent contractor is a person or business who works for another person or entity under a contract.
-An independent contractor does not have an employee-employer relationship with those they provide services for; it is more like a business to business relationship.
+An independent contractor is a person or business that works for another person or entity under a contract.
+An independent contractor does not have an employee-employer relationship with those they provide services for; it is more like a business-to-business relationship.

 According to the IRS, “The general rule is that an individual is an independent contractor if the payer has the right to control or direct only the result of the work and not what will be done and how it will be done.”

 Common Types of Independent Contractors

 Independent contractors exist in every industry, especially in our ever-growing entrepreneurial society.
 Here are some of the most common types of independent contractors you or your business may likely work with:

 - Construction contractors

 - Childcare workers

 - Graphic designers

 - Online freelancers